HairyRabbit/install/README.md

 rabi webpack.
 ```

 And...
-Many libraries can be compose, like:
+Many library can be composed, like:

 ```sh
 react + redux = react-redux